eliasDeveloper/AstonMartinAutomation/readme.md

 To install the project, follow these steps:

-1. Clone the repository: git clone
+1. Clone the repository: git clone https://github.com/eliasDeveloper/AstonMartinAutomation.git
-2. Navigate to the project directory: cd <project-directory>
+2. Navigate to the project directory if needed.
 3. Install dependencies using npm:
 ```bash
 npm install